rszymkiewicz/Comparison_of_Mappers/5_Quality_Preparations_FastQC_CheckAfterTrimming.md

 ![Per Title Sequence Quality_Post_Trimming_R2](https://cloud.githubusercontent.com/assets/25803304/25551957/e8f5dfb2-2c5b-11e7-85d8-5f8ec01fae2a.png)

 ***Analysis***
 Trimmomatic manual states that the **per title sequencing quality** calls a failure when the phred score is 5 less than the mean for that base across all titles.
 Reasons for seeing warnings or errors on this plot could be transient problems such as bubbles going through the flowcell, or they could be more permanent problems such as smudges on the flowcell or debris inside the flowcell lane.
 The forward strand has a few areas of moderate/high concern regarding a low phred quality score however; overall there is no concern.
-The reverse strand on the other hand has a large number of titles which low phred quality score.
+The reverse strand on the other hand, has a large number of titles with low phred quality score.
 This may be attributed by the low quality reads which are common in reverse strands.

 ### Per Base Sequence content
 Demonstrates the proportion of each of the four DNA bases been called for each base position in a sample file.